EarthToAbigail/SonicPi-Workshops/Introductory-Workshop-Series/Week-2/workshop-or-code-along/Introduction.md

 - The names of notes all start by one of these letters: a, b, c, d, e, f, g
 - There's **12 notes** in an __octave__
 - An `octave` is the distance between one note and the same note higher or lower.
-So if you start on `a` and play all possible notes one after the other going up then the 13th note will again `a`, only one `octave` higher.
+So if you start on `a` and play all possible notes one after the other going up then the 13th note will again be `a`, only one `octave` higher.

 In Sonic Pi, note names are saved as variables that we can use.
 Each note name starts with a `:`, then a letter (`a, b, c, d, e, f or g`) and finally a number indicating how high or low the sound is (the number of octaves).